-5. This equipment is dangerous to children and people unfamiliar with its operation.
+This equipment is dangerous to children and persons unfamiliar with its operation.

-You, the operator must be responsible, properly trained and physically able.
+The operator must be responsible, properly trained and physically able.
 You should be familiar with farm machinery in general.

 - Never exceed the limits of a piece of machinery.
-If its ability to do a job, or to do so safely, is in question - DON'T TRY IT. - Do not modify the equipment in any way.
-Unauthorized modification result in serious injury or death and may impair the function and life of the equipment. - The design and configuration of this tender includes safety decals and equipment.
-They need to be clean, readable or in good, working condition.
+If its ability to do a job, or to do so safely, is in question DON'T TRY IT. - Do not modify the equipment in any way.
+Unauthorized modification result in serious injury or death and may impair the function and life of the equipment. - The design and configuration of this conveyor includes safety decals and equipment.
+They need to be clean, readable and in good condition.